 In addition, a new filter class will be added in order to allow the subscriber to filter the cache events.
 The ConfCacheFilter will implement the MessageBroker's Predicate interface, allowing for the filter to be passed during registration for events via SubscriptionService.
 The ConfCacheFilter's properties will specify the parameters by which the events will be filtered.
 Initially, the supported parameters will be object type, object DBID, and update type, allowing the user to filter events by one or a combination of these parameters assuming an AND relationship between the parameters specified.

 Using the Application Block

 Installing the Configuration Object Model Application Block

-Before you install the Configuration Object Model Application Block, it is important to review the software requirements for using it.
+Before you install the Configuration Object Model Application Block, it is important to review the software requirements established in the Genesys Supported Operating Environment Reference Manual.